 Anthony Puttergill, Chief Executive Officer and Executive Director

-Thabo Mokoena, Group Development and Executive Director
+Thabo Mokoena, Group Chief Development and Compliance Executive

 Grant Robinson, Group Financial Director and Executive Director